zacharybmeyers/janggi-game/README.md

 * creating a visual representation is paramount to success
 * my whiteboard is my best friend

+## In development:

+* AI with variable difficulty

 ## Future goals:

-* develop an AI for single player
-* make the game window resizeable
+* resizeable game window
+* toggle to translate pieces
+* highlight valid moves on click